Utilities and Asset Management

 *For Michigan-registered EVs acquired after January 2020.

-Consumers Energy’s DCFC Rebate Program
+Consumers Energy – PowerMIDrive DCFC Program

-DTE Energy – Charging Forward Program (Commercial)
+DTE Energy – Charging Forward Business EV Charger Rebate

 Through the Commercial Electric Vehicle Charging Rebate, BWL commercial and industrial customers could receive up to $4,500 per Level 2 charging station, up to 3 stations per location, when installing chargers for their employees, their customers, and/or the public.
 Available now on a first come, first served basis until funds are depleted.
 Visit the Lansing Board of Water & Light website